apurvaRprajapati/openweather-demo/README.md

 - first page will have default data loaded into the list (http://localhost/api/addWeatherDataInDatabase if not run before please hit this url in browser)
 - there is two button one for city's todays weather and other is for five day forecast of city
 - on click of it you will get result in the list

+# Improvement list
+  I have added my comment in improvements.txt